KelseyBuckles/MME577_final/README.md

 ## Getting started

 Thanks to the launch files on each subpackage, it is straightfoward to get started.
-Following the instructions in the [Installation and Configuration](#Installation) section will launch the desired subpackage.
+Following the instructions in the [Installation and Configuration](#installation-and-configuration) section will launch the desired subpackage.

 Launching the kelsey_actions package will activate the server and client nodes.
 You will see the time elapsed counter and the time remaining counter report about every second until 5 updates are sent.

 Launching the kelsey_services package will activate the server and client nodes.
-You will also need to include a message (as described in the Installation and Configuration section) for the counter to evaluate the number of words in the message.
+You will also need to include a message (as described in the [Installation and Configuration](#installation-and-configuration)) for the counter to evaluate the number of words in the message.
 The output should be the number of words in the message you typed in.

 Launching the kelsey_topics package will print out real and imaginary numbers that are randomly generated, and rinted to the concole at 2 Hz.
 ## Usage